 I also argue that Fregean realism can be extended to cover states of affairs and propositions.
 According to this extended theory, states of affairs and propositions are both just the truth conditions of sentences.
 Fregean realism thus leads to a version of the identity theory of truth, the theory that true propositions are identical to obtaining states of affairs.
 In other words, the identity theory collapses the gap between mind and world.
-You can read the introduction here.
-If you have any questions about this project, please e-mail me at email@example.com.
+You can pre-order Properties and Propositions here, and you can read the introduction here.
+(Please note that this is a near-finished draft of the introduction, but there are probably still a few final revisions to be made before publication.)
+If you have any questions about this project, please e-mail me at firstname.lastname@example.org.

 forthcoming.
 Truthmaking, grounding, and Fitch's paradox.
 Analysis. archived